 Outreach workers stop and ask people if they are new to the area or if they need help.
 They keep supplies in the car such as non-perishable food, sunscreen, bug spray, hygiene bags and bus passes.
 As the conversation progresses, they try to determine where the person typically hangs out during the day and where they lay their head to sleep.
 This gives the opportunity to keep the relationship going by knowing where to locate the person in the future and set up appointments to meet them again.
 Questions that are discussed include things such as medical conditions and history, housing history, their daily life experience over the past weeks and what they see for the future.
 Furthermore, any family or friends they may be able to connect with; job skills and employment history; what their immediate needs are and if they have documents necessary to obtain assistance with food, social security, jobs, and health care.
 A plan of action is set up to get people moving toward recovery with housing, health care, food and other resources to give them quality of life.

 — We Supply

 The people we work with are literally homeless living in places not meant for human habitation.
 Therefore, we supply necessities such as hygiene items and camping supplies (i.e. sleeping bags, tents, flashlights, bug spray).
 We also help them to obtain needed documents beginning with a birth certificate, an ID and a social security card.
-These are items that enable them to apply for a job, SNAP (food) benefits and housing.
+Connection to resources like SNAP (food) benefits, healthcare and housing.

 — We Build Networks

 Working in partnership with other organizations cuts down on duplication of services and makes things happen more quickly.
-Open Doors Homeless Coalition, the Police Departments, Back Bay Mission, Salvation Army, Feed My Sheep, Loaves & Fishes, Seashore Mission, Our Lady of Fatima and Coastal Family Health are some of the main agencies.
+Open Doors Homeless Coalition, the Police Departments, Back Bay Mission, Salvation Army, Feed My Sheep, Loaves & Fishes, Seashore Mission, Our Lady of Fatima and Coastal Family Health are some of the main agencies we work with.

 — We Strengthen